sjeibmann/Vue-P5js-Gradient-App/cline_docs/progress.md

 1. Implement P5.js instance in the GradientCanvas component
 2. Set up canvas resizing to be responsive to window size changes
-3. Implement basic animation loop
+3. Implement animation loop with consistent timing
-4. Create simple gradient rendering
+4. Create gradient rendering with spline path support
-5. Connect the gradient rendering to the Pinia stores
+5. Begin implementation of different gradient types (linear, radial, shaped)
+6. Start designing the spline path editing interface

 ## Blockers and Challenges

 No blockers have been identified at this early stage.
 Potential challenges that may arise include:

 1. Integrating P5.js effectively within Vue's component lifecycle
+2. Implementing efficient spline path calculations and rendering
-2. Ensuring smooth performance during gradient animations
+3. Ensuring smooth 60 FPS performance during gradient animations
-3. Managing complex state for multiple color steps
+4. Managing complex state for multiple color stops and gradient types
-4. Implementing responsive design for the canvas
+5. Creating an intuitive UI for spline node editing
+6. Implementing GPU acceleration for optimal performance
+7. Handling touch interactions for mobile spline editing

 These challenges will be addressed as development progresses.